By Richard Mitchell and Mogsy Ford

 Have you tried these goggles?
 We would love to hear from you - CONTACT US with your review or opinion.

-Zone 3 have introduced their latest swimrun goggles, the Venator-X model.
-From the Zone 3 website.
+Zone 3 have introduced the Venator-X model.

 Train and race in the open water or the pool, the Venator-X excels equally in both.
 A flexible build optimizes their fit for a variety of face shapes and sizes, ensuring comfort and distraction-free performance.
 Available with polarised mirror, photochromatic or tinted lenses, the Venator-X is the goggle you can rely on regardless of weather or water conditions.